MohammadChamanpara/MohammadChamanpara/README.md

 - 📫 Reach me on my email at mohammad.chamanpara@gmail.com
 - ✨ More about me on my [linkedin](https://www.linkedin.com/in/mohammadchamanpara/).

-Currently, I am excited to be working as a Senior Software Architect at Slalom Build.
+Currently, I am excited to be working as a Senior Architect at Slalom Build.

 <!---
 MohammadChamanpara/MohammadChamanpara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.